rkulagowski/httpx/docs/quickstart.md

 ...         print(chunk)
 ```

 If you're using streaming responses in any of these ways then the `response.content` and `response.text` attributes will not be available, and will raise errors if accessed.
-However you can also use the response streaming functionality to conditionally load the response body:
+However, you can use the response streaming functionality to conditionally load the response body:

 ```python
 >>> with httpx.stream("GET", "https://www.example.com") as r: